-Rancho Alegre Radio is a federally-recognized 501(c)(3) nonprofit organization (EIN 46-3595637) dedicated to preserving and promoting Conjunto music.
+Rancho Alegre Radio, or just Rancho Alegre for short, is a federally-recognized 501(c)(3) nonprofit organization (EIN 46-3595637) dedicated to preserving and promoting Conjunto music.
 To fulfill this mission, our projects include digitizing recordings, interviewing legendary and up-and-coming artists, maintaining and constructing a historical record of Tejano and Conjunto music, speaking to schools and universities, connecting artists with professional and business services, and presenting the annual Rancho Alegre Conjunto Music Festival and various events throughout the year.

+We are truly grassroots with no paid staff.
 In addition to production partners Compadresmusic, Full Gallop and GA Productions, we have a great crew of volunteers who help us with big events and special projects.
-We also work with and have supported the work of other nonprofits with similar missions like Texas Folklife, the Austin Tejano Music Coalition, the Tejano Music Alliance of Texas, the Central Texas Accordion Association and Austin Friends of Traditional Music.
+We also work with and have supported the work of other nonprofits with related missions like Texas Folklife, the Austin Tejano Music Coalition, the Tejano Music Alliance of Texas, the Central Texas Accordion Association and Austin Friends of Traditional Music.

 Frank, aka Baldomero “El Parrandero” Cuellar

 A native of East Austin, Frank Cuellar grew up listening to the music that his parents and family loved.
 At any given time, he would hear the songs of classic Conjunto performers like Tony De La Rosa, Ruben Naranjo, and Ruben Vela, or Orquesta greats like Freddie Martinez and Augustin Ramirez, or the Spanish Country of Country Roland Garcia.